- Home

 We continued to invest in clean energy sources and pursue all viable decarbonisation pathways.
 These included:

-Maximizing domestic solar deployment.
+Maximising domestic solar deployment.
 Between 2021 and 2023, we doubled our solar power deployment to over 1,100 Megawatt-peak, placing us on track to achieve our deployment target of at least 2,000 Megawatt-peak by 2030.

 Pursuing regional electricity imports.
 In 2023, Singapore awarded Conditional Approvals to seven projects to import low-carbon electricity from Cambodia, Indonesia, and Vietnam.
 If realised, these projects will be building blocks that support the broader ASEAN Power Grid vision of multilateral electricity trading in the region.